Savory Japanese Pancakes

 • Pickled ginger

-• Nori sheets, cut into little pieces
+• Nori sheets, cut into small pieces

 • 1 1/2 tablespoons white sugar